An invertible map between Bell non-local and contextuality scenarios

 We present an invertible map between correlations in any bipartite Bell scenario and behaviours in a family of contextuality scenarios.
 The map takes local, quantum and non-signalling correlations to non-contextual, quantum and contextual behaviours, respectively.
 Consequently, we find that the membership problem of the set of quantum contextual behaviours is undecidable, the set cannot be fully realised via finite dimensional quantum systems and is not closed.
 Finally, we show that neither this set nor its closure is the limit of a sequence of computable supersets, due to the result MIP*=RE.

-\prlparagraph{Introduction} Bell non-locality \cite{nonlocality} describes correlations that can be observed between space-like separated experiments that are impossible in any locally realistic theory.
+\prlparagraph{Introduction} Bell non-locality \cite{nonlocality} describes correlations between space-like separated experiments that are impossible in any locally realistic theory.
 Such correlations are, however, allowed in quantum theory.
 Beyond their fundamental relevance these correlations have technological applications such as secure random number generation \cite{RNG} and cryptography \cite{DIQKD}.

 Generalised contextuality \cite{spekkens2005contextuality} similarly describes correlations that are absent from classical physics but instead of space-like separation, these correlations occur in experiments where there are \emph{operationally equivalent} experimental procedures.
-For example, two preparation procedures of a system are operationally equivalent if no measurement on the system can distinguish which preparation procedure was used.
-These correlations have also found practical relevance, for example, in state discrimination~\cite{schmid2018contextual} and demonstrating quantum advantage in communication tasks~\cite{tavakoli2020measurement}.
+For example, two preparation procedures of a system are operationally equivalent if \vicky{every measurement on the system leads to the same statistics for both preparation procedures}.
+Contextual correlations have also found practical relevance, for example, in state discrimination~\cite{schmid2018contextual} and demonstrating quantum advantage in communication tasks~\cite{tavakoli2020measurement}.

-One way to enforce an operational equivalence between preparations, if one assumes that no signal can travel faster than light, is by using the setup of a Bell non-locality experiment (known as a Bell scenario).
-Let Alice and Bob share many copies of a physical system.
-If Alice selects and performs a measurement $x$ on all her parts, then the statistics Bob can observe by measuring his parts at any the time before a signal could have arrived must not depend on $x$, otherwise he could infer Alice's choice $x$.
-Thus, the average preparation of Bob's system given any choice, $x$, of Alice must be operationally equivalent to that given any other choice, $x'$, of Alice.
-In this way, a Bell scenario is viewed as a \emph{remote}-preparation and measurement experiment with preparation equivalences.
+One way to enforce an operational equivalence between preparations is by using the setup of a Bell non-locality experiment (known as a Bell scenario)\vicky{, under the assumption that no signal can travel faster than light}. \vicky{In a two-party Bell scenario two parties,} Alice and Bob\vicky{,} share a physical system. \vicky{In some frame of reference,} Alice selects and performs a measurement $x$ \vicky{from some pre-agreed options} on her \vicky{subsystem}, then \vicky{Bob measures his subsystem at a time before any light signal could have arrived.

+Under the no-signalling assumption,} the statistics Bob can observe \vicky{from such a measurement} must not depend on $x$, otherwise \vicky{by performing this procedure with many shared systems simultaneously Bob} could infer Alice's choice $x$ \vicky{and a faster-than-light signal could be transmitted from Alice to Bob}. \vicky{It follows that viewing Alice's measurement of her subsystem as a preparation procedure for Bob's subsystem, }the preparation of Bob's system given \vicky{by} a choice, $x$, of Alice must be operationally equivalent to that given \vicky{by} any other choice, $x'$, of Alice.
+In this way, a Bell scenario is viewed as a \emph{remote}-preparation and measurement experiment with preparation equivalences\vicky{, and is therefore, an example of a contextuality scenario}.